jmvldz/engine-builder/INSTRUCTIONS.md

-# Building and Running CodeMonkeys-rs
+# Building and Running engine-builder

-Here are step-by-step instructions for building, configuring, and running the CodeMonkeys-rs code:
+Here are step-by-step instructions for building, configuring, and running the engine-builder code:

 ## 1. Prerequisites